dborzov/borzov.ca/content/posts/xfast.md

 What would it take to add another movie, say, "Not a Real Movie X (1975)"?
 That would mean we need to go through all the parent nodes and make sure they are added to the corresponding level hash functions.

 #### Practical Examples
+Comparing search time asymptotics for X-fast tries and search trees, we see that X-fast shines when `log[N]` grows faster than `log[log[M]]`, or when `N >> log[M]`.

-Let's come up with some practical examples of where X-fast trie can be useful:
+So let's come up with some practical examples of where X-fast trie can be useful:

 * Imagine you are developing a flight search website.
-For given date time of excpected departure we return the list of all the next flights.
+For the given datetime of expected departure we return the list of all the next flights.
+Flights are updated and changed frequently.
+Datetime minutes can make up all the possible `u` values, and the flights to a specific direction make up `{n}`.

+* IP Packet Routing: an internet router needs to redirect the IP packets to other routers with the IP closest to the requested one.

+* Trackless bitTorrent peer-to-peer networks look up content by hash and the nodes with IDs closest to this hash (by some metric) are assigned with tracking this content.
+X-fast trie can get useful to lookup content in huge networks with large number of nodes (so that `n >> log[M]`).
+(Hey!
+By the way, see my other [post](http://www.borzov.ca/posts/kademlia/) on the subject!).

 #### Data Structures with locality of reference